 The remaining two address the cross-cutting themes of:

-Each of the above panels meet twice per year and are made up of 6-8 core members, supplemented when required with additional subject matter experts, according to business need.
-Core panel members are expected to be able to commit 5-6 days per annum to activities related to the strategy panel including panel meetings and meeting preparation, and up to another 5-6 days per year for involvement in other activities, such as reviews, or time-limited Task and Finish Groups.
+Each of the above panels meet twice per year and are made up of six to eight core members, supplemented when required with additional subject matter experts, according to business need.
+Core panel members are expected to be able to commit five to six days each year to activities related to the strategy panel including panel meetings and meeting preparation, and up to another five to six days each year for involvement in other activities, such as reviews, or time-limited Task and Finish Groups.

 Panel members are appointed from a pool of applicants based on the following criteria: